mur1ok/Computational-methods-of-linear-algebra/README.md

 # Computational-methods-of-linear-algebra
 Practical work for the course in computational methods of linear algebra.
-MMF NSU
+MMD of NSU